 If you plan to stay long in Calatagan, but roughing it out is not really your thing, there are other resorts offering the comfort of an air-conditioned room or cottage.
-Aside from Stilts Calatagan Beach Resort and Aquaria Water Park, below are some of the recommended resorts in Calatagan, Batangas according to Agoda users (as of May 2018).
+Aside from Stilts Calatagan Beach Resort and Aquaria Water Park, below are some of the recommended resorts in Calatagan, Batangas according to Agoda users, in no particular order.

 - Sunrise Cove. ✅ CHECK RATES & AVAILABILITY

 - Lago de Oro Hotel. ✅ CHECK RATES & AVAILABILITY